 - Decreased sex drive

 - Impotence or difficulty orgasming

-Zoloft may also cause severe side effects in some people.
+Zoloft may also cause some severe side effects.
 If you experience any of the following, seek medical attention right away:

 - Seizures or convulsions

 - Unusual risk-taking behavior

 - Extreme happiness

 You should always take Zoloft exactly as directed.
 If you wish to stop taking Zoloft, speak with your healthcare provider to determine the safest way to wean yourself off the medication.

 Discuss your full medical history with your medical provider so they can prescribe the anxiety or depression medication that’s right for you.
 Be sure to tell your healthcare provider about your allergies before taking Zoloft.
 Even if you’re not allergic to the medication itself, you may be allergic to one or more of the inactive ingredients.

 Tell your healthcare provider if you or your family has a history of any of the following conditions: